 - Whether field sobriety tests were inaccurate for other reasons

 At The Bussey Law Firm, P.C., we provide dedicated criminal defense against DUI charges.
-Timothy Bussey is the only attorney in the state of Colorado with the ACS Forensic Lawyer-Scientist designation.
+Timothy Bussey is one of two attorneys in the state of Colorado with the ACS Forensic Lawyer-Scientist designation.
 He is certified to maintain and operate the Intoxilyzer 5000 and as an NHTSA field sobriety test instructor.
-If you are facing charges of DUI with property damage, contact us at (719) 475-2555 to schedule a free initial consultation.
+If you are facing charges of DUI with property damage in Colorado Springs, contact us at (719) 475-2555 to schedule a free initial consultation.

 Call now for legal help